Working with Virtual Machines and Applications

 Ensure you select the correct project, vmexamples-{user} if you completed the Migrating Existing Virtual Machines module or vmimported-{user} if you did not.

-2. Select to the winweb01 VM and navigate to the YAML tab.
+2. Select to the winweb01-{user} VM and navigate to the YAML tab.

-3. Find the spec: section and under the template.metadata add the following lines to labels section in the VM resources:
+3. Find the spec: section and under the template.metadata add the following to the labels section:

 env: webapp